Academics - Special Academic Programs

-A concentration in Arctic studies, offered through a variety of departments including the Department of Sociology and Anthropology, the Department of Earth and Oceanographic Science, the Environmental Studies Program, and the Peary-MacMillan Arctic Museum and Arctic Studies Center, provides students with opportunities to explore artistic, cultural, social, and environmental issues involving Arctic lands and peoples.
+A concentration in Arctic studies, offered through a variety of departments including the Department of Sociology and Anthropology, the Department of Earth and Oceanographic Science, the Environmental Studies Program, and the Peary-MacMillan Arctic Museum and Arctic Studies Center, provides students with opportunities to explore artistic, cultural, social, political, and environmental issues involving Arctic lands, seas, and peoples.
 Students interested in the Arctic are encouraged to consult with the director of the Arctic Studies Center in order to plan an appropriate interdisciplinary program involving course work and field work at Bowdoin, in study abroad programs, and in the North.
 Work-study and internship opportunities at the Arctic Museum complement the academic program.

-Qualified students in the shared studies program may transfer into the third year of the engineering program at Columbia or the University of Maine after three years at Bowdoin.
+Columbia and the University of Maine allow qualified Bowdoin students to transfer into the third year of their engineering programs after three years at Bowdoin (three years at Bowdoin and two years at the other institution, called a 3-2 option).
 Columbia also offers a 4-2 option, which may be of interest to some students.

 Students considering the study of law may consult with Scheherazade Mason at Bowdoin Career Planning.
 Bowdoin applicants from every major and department have been successful applicants to highly competitive law schools.
 Students will be provided guidance and assistance on all aspects of the application process.
-It is best to begin planning for law school by the beginning of junior year.
+It is best to begin planning for law school by the beginning of the junior year.
 Bowdoin Career Planning can introduce students to alumni attending law school or practicing law.
 In addition, the Career Planning library has excellent written and online resources about law schools and careers in the legal field.
 Bowdoin Career Planning also supports and assists Bowdoin alumni with the law school application process if they choose to apply in the years following graduation.